odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

 ??? info "Schemas and assets"

     An [asset](/concepts/asset) describes a valuable [resource](/concepts/resource) (typically digital).
 Such resources include databases, data files, documents, APIs, data feeds, and applications.
 A digital resource can be dependent on other digital resource to fulfill their implementation.
 This relationship is also captured in open metadata with relationships such as [DataContentForDataSet](/types/2/0210-Data-Stores).
-These relationships help to highlight inconsistencies in the assets' linkage to the common definitions which may be errors in either the metadata or the implementation/deployment/use of the digital resources.
+These relationships help to highlight inconsistencies in the assets' linkage to the subject area's materials, which may be due to errors in either the metadata or the implementation/deployment/use of the associated digital resources.

     ![Figure 5](/practices/common-data-definitions/semantic-to-implementation-assets-and-schemas-dependencies.svg)
     > Figure 5: Dependencies between digital resources are reflected in open metadata by relationships between assets